 About The Gaylord Building

 The Gaylord Building is a site of the National Trust for Historic Preservation.
-Leadership is provided by a professional staff assisted by a corp of dedicated volunteers.
-A local Advisory Council provides recommendations to the National Trust staff on issues related to the canal landmark.
+Leadership is provided by a professional staff assisted by a corps of dedicated volunteers.
+The Gaylord Building Historic Site Board of Directors is a governing board with legal and fiduciary responsibility to the organization.
+The Board supports the work of the organization, provides mission-based leadership, strategic governance, and preservation of the Gaylord Building.